-The trust has undertaken some significant capital projects during the year including replacement of heating systems, a new roof and the purchase of a significant bank of computers.
+The trust has undertaken some significant capital projects during the year including new fire alarm system, upgrades to electrical rewiring and a replacement of an existing roof.
 These projects have been funded using capital grants as well as revenue contribution from the individual schools.

 Each school benefits from stable student numbers.
-Bromfords School and Sixth Form College is likely to have increased numbers in the sixth form going forward and this will have a positive impact upon the financial position of the trust.
+The Bromfords School is likely to have increased numbers in the sixth form going forward and this will have a positive impact upon the financial position of the trust.